We regularly hold Staff Seminars for research presentations and information exchange among our researchers. We look forward to your participation.

-Thursday, May 29, 2025 from 2:00 pm to 3:30 pm
+Thursday, May 29, 2025 at 2:00 pm – 3:30 pm (JST)

 *A question-and-answer session is scheduled at the end of the presentation.

-Dr. Xue PENG, Assistant Professor, AGI
+Xue Peng, Assistant Professor, AGI

 The Impact of Foreign-born Care Worker Share on Regional Elderly Mortality Rate: Seven Years After Japan Introduced the Nursing Care Visa